starlake-ai/starlake/docs/docs/cli/extract-data.md

 ## Description

-Extract data from any database defined in mapping file.
+Extract data from any database defined in config file.

 Extraction is done in parallel by default and use all the available processors.
 It can be changed using `parallelism` CLI config.
 Extraction of a table can be divided in smaller chunk and fetched in parallel by defining partitionColumn and its numPartitions.